 A jury acquitted Simpson in the killings in 1995, but questions endure about his guilt in popular culture – fairly or not.
 His acquittal largely split the country along racial lines.
 He cannot be tried again.

 The weapon used in the stabbing deaths was described as a long, serrated knife.
 It was not found.
 The double-murder case remains open but Simpson was found liable in the civil wrongful death suit brought by the victims’ families two years later.

 Now-retired officer reportedly given knife in ’90s

-"The actual item is described as a knife.
-I'm not going to go into the description of the knife because that could be germane to determining whether or not this actual piece of evidence is in fact evidence or is just a facsimile or a made up story," Los Angeles police Capt.
-Andy Neiman said.
+“The actual item is described as a knife.
+I’m not going to go into the description of the knife because that could be germane to determining whether or not this actual piece of evidence is in fact evidence or is just a facsimile or a made- up story,” said Neiman, the Los Angeles police captain.

 The now-retired officer who had the knife “held onto it until just recently,” and authorities “discovered he had it” within the last month, Neiman said.